sumitkumar14/react-reward-app/README.md

 # Rewards-app

-This project is used to show the dashboard related to transaction for different shopping by different customer and points accumulated after shopping after threshold amount.
+This Web app shows dashboard related to customers purchase and award points accumulated  based on recorded purchase.
+We used react.js

 ## Available Scripts